 Advanced Diploma of Ministry

-This is a course of the Australian College of Theology
+This is a course of the Australian University of Theology

 This is our recommended option for those training for children’s and youth ministry.